i2p/i2p.www/i2p2www/blog/2021/08/26/20-Years-of-I2P.rst

 Even before other anonymity projects were providing their own application bundles, I2P was a tool for building applications that were configured for anonymity.
-Over the years, we've leaned on this strength, by expanding our API's to support more and more versatile applications.
+Over the years, we've leaned on this strength, by expanding our APIs to support more and more versatile applications.
 Today, we're still developing new ways of building I2P into applications.
 {%- endtrans %}